PInKS: Preconditioned Commonsense Inference with Minimal Supervision: Experiments

 In this experiment, we go beyond the empirical results and use the \pabi measure to explain how improvements from \weakcq are theoretically justified.
 Here, we use the \pabi score for cross-domain signal assuming the weak supervised data portion of \weakcq (\Cref{subsec:labeling} and \Cref{subsec:augmentation}) as a indirect signal for a given target task.
 We use \pabi measurements from two perspective.
 First, we examine how useful is the weak supervised data portion of \weakcq for target tasks in comparison with fully-supervised data.
 And second, we examine how the \recall of the linguistic patterns (discussed in \Cref{subsec:extracting-action-prec}) affects this usefulness.

 \paragraph{Setup} We carry over the setup on models and tasks from~\Cref{subsec:target-tasks}.
 For details on the \pabi itself and the measurement details associated with it, please see~\Cref{sec:details-on-pabi}.
-For the aforementioned first perspective, we only consider \CQ and $\delta$-NLI as target tasks.
+For the aforementioned first perspective, we only consider \CQ and $\delta$-NLI as target tasks, as they are the two main learning resources specifically focused on preconditioned inference (as defined in Section 2), which is not the case for others.
 We measure the \pabi of the weak supervised data portion of \weakcq on the two target tasks, and compare it with the \pabi of the fully-supervised data from ~\Cref{subsec:target-tasks}.
 For the second perspective, we only focus on \weakcq and consider \CQ as target task.
 We create different versions of the weak supervised data portion of \weakcq with different levels of \recall threshold (e.g. $0.0$, $0.5$) and compare their informativeness on \CQ.
 To limit the computation time, we only use $100K$ samples from the weak supervised data portion of \weakcq in each threshold value, which is especially important in lower thresholds due to huge size of extracted patterns with low \recall threshold.

 \paragraph{Informativeness in Comparison with Direct Supervision:} \Cref{tab:pabi-eval} summarizes the \pabi informativeness measure in comparison with other datasets with respect to \CQ~\cite{qasemi2021corequisite} and $\delta$-NLI~\cite{rudinger2020thinking}.
-To facilitate the comparison of \pabi scores in \Cref{tab:pabi-eval}, we have also reported the minimum achievable (Zero Rate classifier) and maximum achievable \pabi scores.
-To clarify, to compute the maximum achievable \pabi score, the training subset of the target task is considered as an indirect signal for the test subset, and we assume that the training subset is in practice the most informative indirect signal available.
-Our results show that although, \weakcq is not the top informative incidental signal on the both target dataset, its \pabi numbers are still significant considering that its the only weak-supervision data which is automatically acquired, while others are acquired based on human annotations.
+To facilitate the comparison of \pabi scores in \Cref{tab:pabi-eval}, we have also reported the minimum achievable (\QT{zero rate} classifier) and maximum achievable \pabi scores.
+To clarify, to compute the maximum achievable \pabi score, we consider the training subset of the target task as an indirect signal for the test subset.
+Here, we assume that the training subset is in practice the most informative indirect signal available for the test subset of any task.
+For the minimum achievable \pabi score, we considered the error rate of the \QT{zero rate} classifier (always classifies to the largest class) for computations of \pabi.

+Our results show that although, \weakcq is the top informative incidental signal in $\delta$-NLI target task and second best in \CQ (less than 0.001 point of difference with the best signal).
+This \pabi numbers are even more significant considering that \weakcq is the only weak-supervision data which is automatically acquired, while others are acquired through sometimes multiple rounds of human annotations and verification.